 Who can join Marching Band?
-Anyone who has a desire to excel in music and movement and work to improve can be in the marching band.
+Anyone who has a desire to excel in music and movement and who wants to work to improve can be in the marching band.
 You need not have any experience to be a part of the marching band.
 Students who participate in marching band tend to develop better musicianship skills, hand-eye coordination, and get a great workout every rehearsal.
 Keep in mind that marching band is NOT just musicians.
-We have a Colorguard made up of non-instrumentalists who would rather dance and spin and toss flags, rifles, or other equipment.
-Musician members of the marching band are required to be registered for a music performance class during the school day.
+We have a Colorguard made up of non-instrumentalists who would rather dance and spin and toss flags, mock rifles, or other equipment.
+We encourage all our musicians to take a music class during the school day to further improve their music education, but it is not a requirement of the marching band.
 Marching is always more fun with friends, so feel free to bring as many along as possible.

 What is the time commitment for marching band?
-The time commitment for marching band is two weeks of summer camps and two nights a week during the fall season (late August through the beginning of November).
+The time commitment for marching band is a few rehearsals in the Spring and early Summer, two weeks of summer camp and two nights a week during the fall season (late August through the beginning of November).
 In addition to rehearsal time, the marching band has performances most weekends – football games, parades, and competitions occur throughout the fall season.

 How much money will this cost?
 There are many expenses associated with competitive marching band.
 There is a staff of college and professional musicians who assist the directors with rehearsals and performances.
 Music and drill (field movements) need to be purchased.
 Uniforms need to be maintained.
 Specialized equipment for percussion and colorguard needs to be purchased.
 Specific shoes for marching need to be purchased.
 There are many costs for competitive marching band.
 To offset these costs, marching band members will have a student fee.
 A cost breakdown and list of expenses will be made available at the start of the season.
-The fee is usually between $400 and $500 for the season with possible additional fees for seasons with extended and long distance travel.
+The fee is usually around $400 for the season with possible additional fees for seasons with extended and long-distance travel.
 There are a number of fundraisers throughout the year that can help to defray the cost of being in marching band – some of the fundraisers are ongoing at all times and only require an easy click of the mouse when shopping online!
+The Instrumental Music Boosters have scholarship money available to help as well!
 If these costs are in any way a financial hardship, or would tip the scales toward non-participation, please contact the director.

 What if my child has to miss a marching band activity?
-When a marching band member needs to miss practice, there is an absence form that needs to be filled out and turned in to the director.
-This absence form should be turned in at least one week prior to the absence so that plans can be adjusted as necessary.
+When a marching band member needs to miss practice, they need to notify the director and student leader in their section at LEAST one week prior to the absence so that plans can be adjusted as necessary.
 If a marching band member needs to miss a performance, they need to notify the director as soon as possible in person.

 What is “Kill Drill”?
 There is a rehearsal event each year called “Kill Drill” where band members rehearse a portion of the show until it is determined to be ‘perfect’ by the director and staff.
 While this event is taking place on the practice field, there is a parent meet and greet activity for all marching band parents to get to know each other while watching their student rehearse.
 This is a great chance for parents to experience what a marching band rehearsal is like.

 What is “Preview Show”?
-At the conclusion of the summer camp rehearsals, the marching band will perform a preview show in the stadium to show off everything that they have learned during the summer camp.
+At the conclusion of the summer camp rehearsals, the marching band will perform a preview show to show off what that they have learned during the summer camp.

 What is “Home Show”?
 The Home Show is a marching band competition hosted by IMB at our high school.
 It is a great opportunity for the community, friends, and family to come and see your student perform in the show they worked so hard to produce.
 It is the largest fundraiser of the year, and the assistance of all boosters is essential — and it’s fun too!